dikiciemre/dikiciemre/README.md

 <br>

-## ⏲ What ı am  doing now:
+###What ı am  doing now: ⏲
 <hr>
-I'm developing a project for Myself 🚀.
+I'm developing a project for Myself 🚀. <br>
-I'm doing some exercises for ımprove my skills in my free time 📃.
+I'm doing some exercises for ımprove my skills in my free time 📃. <br>
 I also work as a FreeLancer 💻.

 <br>